LIFE GROUP LEADER GUIDE

 - If you had to work at an amusement park or a famous landmark for the rest of your life, which place would you choose?

 - As we start the new year, what are one or two things you’re looking forward to in 2022?

 Great question to have everyone answer.
 You may want to have them answer the two questions in the “Looking Ahead” section also and then transition into going over the Commitment.

 - Looking back at your notes from this week’s teaching, was there anything you heard for the first time or something that caught your attention, challenged or confused you?

-Discussion Note: Because of the extra time spent re-connecting, make sure you have enough time to spend on the “Looking Ahead” section.
-You may not have time to cover the “Digging Deeper” section this week.
-If you do have time, both questions could help set up the final section.
+Discussion Note: Because of the potluck, make sure you have enough time to spend on the “Looking Ahead” section below.

 What are you looking forward to in your Life Group this quarter?

-Looking back at the fruit of the Spirit listed in Galatians 5:22-23, which one or two would you like to see God sustain and/or grow in you this next quarter?
+Looking back at what you circled in Colossians 3:12-17, which one or two would you like to see God sustain and/or grow in you this next quarter?